 Japanese families also eagerly await this time.
 Many attend cherry blossom festivals or simply enjoy hanami, the tradition of viewing and enjoying the beauty of the cherry blossom.
 Many people indulge in picnics beneath the blooming cherry trees.

-If you are planning a trip to see Japan’s famous cherry blossoms in 2018, there are two things to consider – where and when to visit.
+If you are planning a trip to see Japan’s famous cherry blossoms in 2020, there are two things to consider – where and when to visit.
 There are many prime locations with a variety of features – some have the oldest trees, others the most trees, and some are close to historic areas or other sites of interest.
 You can quickly and easily travel between many locations by train using your Japan Rail Pass.

 The sakura average blooming time can vary widely based on the geographical location within the country.
 Areas with milder winter climates produce earlier bloom times.
 Blooms usually open first in the southern region, and blooming progresses northward.
 Okinawa, for example, almost always produces the first blooms.
 Wind, rain, and temperature can cause the blossoms to appear either earlier or later than average and can lengthen or shorten the blooming season.

-Throughout most of Japan, looming typically occurs in late March and early April.
+Throughout most of Japan, blooming typically occurs in late March and early April.
 Some areas may produce blooms as early as January.
 The emergence of the first blossoms is called kaika – this emergence of flowers in usually what is indicated by the bloom forecasts.
 The peak, or mankai – the time when the most trees are in full bloom – occurs within about one week of emergence.
 In some years, the season extends into the month of May in the northern regions.

-Cherry Blossom 2018 forecast by region
+Cherry blossom 2020 forecast by region

 Please keep in mind that most flowers usually take a week to reach full bloom once flowering has begun and that full bloom also lasts around a week.